FabiLochner/Master-Thesis-Automated-Multimodal-Fact-Checking/README.md

 2. Due to reliability problems in the ground truth labels from the fact-checking websites used to create the Gaza-Israel and Ukraine-Russia datasets, the original four final labels (True, False, Misleading, Not Enough Information) were aggregated to two labels (True, False).
 Thus, the `gaza_israel_dataset_combined_010724_300425_final_binary.csv` and `ukraine_russia_dataset_combined_010724_300425_final_binary.csv` were used for the DEFAME evaluation.
 For more details on the label aggregation, please see the `lochner_master_thesis.pdf`file.

 3. The path to the datasets is already provided in the `data_root_dir` variable inside `config/globals.py`.
 DEFAME will automatically locate and process the datasets with `gaza_israel` and `ukraine_russia`.
-To avoid overwriting the results of a dataset evaluation, you need to adjust the path in the `result_base_dir` inside `config/globals.py`, which is currently set to result_base_dir = working_dir / "out/gaza_israel".
+To avoid overwriting the results of a dataset evaluation, you need to adjust the path in the `result_base_dir` inside `config/globals.py`, which is currently set to `result_base_dir = working_dir / "out/gaza_israel"`.

 #### Run a Dataset Evaluation
 All execution scripts are located in (subfolders of) `scripts/`.